 When I had longer hair, it was everywhere.
 It was on everyone’s clothing.
 Cooking without pulling it into a ponytail was not an option.
 Now that it’s getting longer, I discovered the hard way that I have to pull it back.
 Strands also wind up on furniture, other people’s things, etc. It’s become a part of life.

 Maintenance Is A Must

 You might not be headed to the salon every two weeks with long hair, but that doesn’t mean you don’t have to maintain it.
 In fact, you have to maintain it more.
 If you don’t take care of your hair as it grows, it can get dry, scraggly, and thin.
-DIY deep conditioning treatments, leave in conditioner, and knowing how often you should wash it are just a few of the things that you’ll need to keep in mind if you want long, luxurious locks.
+DIY deep conditioning treatments, leave in conditioner, hair serum, and knowing how often you should wash it are just a few of the things that you’ll need to keep in mind if you want long, luxurious locks.

 Which Is Easier To Maintain Long Hair Or Short Hair?

 A bob haircut is the easiest to maintain.
 You still need to do conditioning treatments and other things to keep your hair healthy, but you can do those in your own time.
 This hairstyle is truly one that you can simply run your fingers through and be done.
 That is the one thing I miss about my previous chin length hair.
 As a single mom, it was awesome looking put together with almost no effort on those busy mornings.

 No, it doesn’t, provided that it’s taken care of.
 Long, thick hair often reminds us of youth.
 However, long scraggly hair might make you look older.
 Grey strands will also contribute to whether your hairstyle makes you look older than your age.

 I miss my hair, and can’t wait to have it back.
 However, waist length hair isn’t for everyone.
 It does take more time and maintenance when compared to short hairstyles.
 If you’re like me and dying to have longer hair, check out these tips to help your hair grow!